 - The Committee met to consider pending business.
 The meeting was announced from the house floor and additional information is not available at this time.

 UPCOMING COMMITTEE HEARINGS

-House Transportation Committee hearing on Thursday, March 23 at 8 am
+House Transportation Committee hearing on Wednesday, May 03, 2017 at 8 am.

 To view Committee Hearings for the Texas Senate click here: